 Let’s walk through four of the most popular ways to reap the benefits of your home equity below.

 If you’ve built up extra equity in your home, you can apply for a new mortgage to pay off your original one and use the difference for large expenses, such as home renovations or your kid’s tuition fees.
 This is known as a mortgage refinance.
+Note that when doing home renovations, you may qualify for energy rebates.

 You can borrow up to 80% of the appraised value of your home, minus the balance of your existing mortgage.
 To determine if you qualify, the lender will look at your monthly income, level of debt, and credit report.